jayroh/pgchief/README.md

 ```
 gem install pgchief

+# To initialize the config file at `~/.pgchief.toml`:

+pgchief --init

 # make sure the DATABASE_URL is set to the connection string for a pg server's superuser
 export DATABASE_URL=postgresql://postgres:password@postgres.local:5432